sathify/CCSS/README.md

       </div>
     </div>

-Refer to the simplified [BEM mixin](https://github.com/sathify/component-css/blob/master/styles/scss/mixins/_bem.scss) which uses reference selector to acheive this and is simpler than @at-root.
-[Working with BEM](http://www.integralist.co.uk/posts/maintainable-css-with-bem/) got way easier in version Sass 3.3> which gives us the ability to write maintainable and easily understandable code.
+Refer to the simplified [BEM mixin](https://github.com/sathify/component-css/blob/master/styles/scss/mixins/_bem.scss) which uses reference selector to achieve this and is simpler than @at-root.
+[Working with BEM](http://www.integralist.co.uk/posts/maintainable-css-with-bem/) got way easier in version Sass 3.3> which gives us the ability to write maintainable code that is easy to understand.

 ### Credits and Reading